Cultural Robustness and Diversity

 5. Receive scores and analyze which conditions work best

-14 European languages: Catalan, Danish, English, Finnish, French, German, Greek, Hebrew, Italian, Polish, Russian, Slovak, Spanish, Swedish
+Languages: Bengali, Catalan, Czech, Danish, English, Faroese, Finnish, French, German, Greek, Hebrew, Hindi, Italian, Kannada, Marathi, Polish, Russian, Slovak, Spanish, Swedish, Tamil, Telugu

 Files per language: